swrlab/swrlab/PRINCIPLES.md

 We use automation to back up mission-critical data and have tested restoring it (DRP).

 We provide limited support (as our time allows) for our services to internal and external users.
-However, a person needing support is also the result of a misleading UX, unclear self-help guides, or an incomplete feature that should be assessed and evaluated afterwards.
+However, a person needing support is also the result of a misleading UX, unclear self-help guides, or an incomplete feature that should be assessed and evaluated afterward.

 ## Delivery Performance

-Delivery Performance is the combination of the ability and agility to make changes, to deploy, and to recover services.
-To us security and reliability are more important than pure delivery performance.
+Delivery Performance is the combination of the ability and agility to make changes, deploy, and recover services.
+To us, security and reliability are more important than pure delivery performance.

 All of our projects and services are actively maintained (dependency and platform updates; security and CVE fixes) or reevaluated and eventually phased out and turned off.